priyanshuchawda/farmer_automation/docs/archive/PRACTICAL_GAPS_ANALYSIS.md

 # 🌾 PRACTICAL GAPS ANALYSIS - Smart Farmer Marketplace
-## From the Eyes of a Poor Indian Farmer & Hackathon Judge
+## From the Eyes of a Poor Indian Farmer

 ---